 For the 2018 harvest in Aÿ, Dizy, Hautvillers (68%), Avize and Oiry (32%), the previous winter was exceptionally rainy, this was followed by a mild, stormy spring.
 The weather changed from June onwards, becoming fine and dry, resulting in a particularly early harvest: we started picking on 30 August and finished on 11 September.
 The vines were in perfect...

 Producer: Jurij Fiore & Figlia

-The 2020 Chianti Classico Sonocosì is bright, fresh and light in body, all of which make it a good choice for drinking now and over the next decade or so.
+The 2021 Chianti Classico Sonocosì is fresh and light in body, all of which make it a good choice for drinking now and over the next decade or so.
 This north-facing site at 550 meters in altitude yields a lithe, aromatically expressive Classico loaded with character.
 Vinification and aging in oak keeps the flavors vibrant.

 Montevertine was founded in 1967 as the holiday home of a steel industrialist, Sergio Manetti, who decided to make wine for fun.
 Today, taking a sip of Pergole Torte takes you into a parallel world, the world of Montevertine.
 At Montevertine simplicity, respect, attention to every detail and savoir-faire are the guide of every day

 The 2013 Le Pergole Torte is another wine that has gone into a shell over the last year.
 Bold, pungent and powerful, the 2013 possesses striking fruit and overall presence, but it is presently totally shut down.
 Today, the tannins are forbidding, to say the least.
 The 2013 Pergole Torte is a wine for the exceedingly patient.